myhealthily/sublimate/README.md

 ## Rationale

 Swift is a remarkably safe language, predominantly because of its wonderful syntactic features.
+This makes Swift perfect for server-side work where you want to aim for as little downtime as possible.
 However Vapor is built on NIO and NIO uses *futures*.
-Working with futures sucks.
+Working with futures makes it much harder to capitalize on the safety of Swift.

 Sublimate makes using Vapor procedural, like normal code.